 Generators are powerful industrial machines that will keep your site operational when you need them most.
 However, you need to ensure that your generators are in reliable working order if you want them to operate at full capacity.
 Downtime can be easily avoided if owners, building engineers, maintenance personnel, and factory managers service generators properly.
-Here are the most commonly-encountered generator service mistakes you should avoid to keep your keep your site up and running in an emergency situation.
+Here are the most commonly-encountered generator maintenance mistakes you should avoid to keep your keep your site up and running in an emergency situation.

 1: Lack of Servicing

-2: Inadequate Maintenance
+2: Inadequate Generator Maintenance

 Even if you service your generator, you need to service it properly.
 This includes burning off unburned fuel, changing filters and fluids as needed, testing the fuel, starting, and cooling systems, and checking the engine.